Grammatical relation: Configurational criteria

 Another prominent means used to define the syntactic relations is in terms of the syntactic configuration.
-The subject is defined as the verb argument that appears outside of the canonical finite verb phrase, whereas the object is taken to be the verb argument that appears inside the verb phrase.
+The subject is defined as the verb argument that appears outside the canonical finite verb phrase, whereas the object is taken to be the verb argument that appears inside the verb phrase.
 This approach takes the configuration as primitive, whereby the grammatical relations are then derived from the configuration.
 This "configurational" understanding of the grammatical relations is associated with Chomskyan phrase structure grammars (Transformational grammar, Government and Binding and Minimalism).

 The configurational approach is limited in what it can accomplish.
 It works best for the subject and object arguments.
 For other clause participants (e.g. attributes and modifiers of various sorts, prepositional arguments, etc.), it is less insightful, since it is often not clear how one might define these additional syntactic functions in terms of the configuration.
 Furthermore, even concerning the subject and object, it can run into difficulties, e.g.